What’s the difference between a lease and a chattel mortgage?

 Upfront discount on car

-With a novated lease, there is a GST discount on the purchase price of the car as it’s purchased by a finance company on the employee’s behalf..
+With a novated lease there is a GST discount of up to $6,334 on the purchase price of the car (in FY 2025/26).
+Novated lease companies can also often secure a ‘fleet discount’ for clients.

 Eligible businesses can generally claim back the GST paid on a vehicle purchased with a chattel mortgage.